JarryShaw/PyPCAPKit/README.md

 &nbsp;

- > This project maintains the dependency libraries in `master` branch.

-&emsp; The `jspcap` project is an open source `Python3` program focus on [PCAP](https://en.wikipedia.org/wiki/Pcap) parsing and analysis, which includes two different independent libraries:

- - `jspcap` -- stream pcap file extractor
+&emsp; The `jspcap` project is an open source Python program focus on [PCAP](https://en.wikipedia.org/wiki/Pcap) parsing and analysis, which works as a stream pcap file extractor.
+With support of [`jsformat`](https://github.com/JarryShaw/jsformat), it shall support multiple output report formats.

- - `jsformat` -- stream format output dumper

-&emsp; Notice that the whole project is developed in `Python 3.6` and its compatibility hasn't been tested.
+&emsp; Notice that the whole project only supports __Python 3.6__ or later.